Spinoza’s Political Philosophy

 While this interpretation has the virtue of cohering with Spinoza’s claim that he “always preserve[s] the natural right in its entirety” (Epistle 50), since one’s right, or potentia, always remains intact, it leaves unexplained how potestas, which Barbone and Rice describe as a “super-added” capacity, fits into the natural order.
 What can it mean to possess, transfer, or renounce one’s potestas?
 And how can transferring or revoking it result in an obligation, given Spinoza’s utility-based account of obligation?

 The TP is a fitting sequel to the Ethics (Matheron 1969).
-Whereas the Ethics reveals the path to individual freedom, the TP reveals the extent to which individual freedom depends on civil institutions.
-We should not be surprised to find Spinoza to be civic-minded.
+Whereas the Ethics reveals the path to individual freedom, the TP reveals the extent to which individual freedom depends on civil institutions (Steinberg 2018a).
+We should not be surprised to find Spinoza’s philosophy taking a civic turn near the end of his life.
 From his earliest writings, he claims that he is concerned not just to perfect his own nature but also “to form a society of the kind that is desirable, so that as many as possible may attain [a flourishing life] as easily and surely as possible” (TdIE, §14).
-The TP may be seen as Spinoza's attempt to articulate some of the conditions for the possibility of such a society.
+The TP may be seen as Spinoza’s attempt to articulate some of the conditions for the possibility of such a society.

 The work can be divided into three sections.
 In the first section (roughly through Chapter 4), Spinoza discusses the metaphysical basis of the state and the natural limits of state power.
 In the second section (Chapter 5), Spinoza lays out the general aims of the state.
 And in the third section (Chapter 6 to the end), Spinoza gives specific recommendations for how various regime forms—monarchy, aristocracy, and democracy—are to be constituted so as to satisfy the aims of the state as set out in section two.